 4. We should be prepared to face unique challenges in our generation.

 While unbelievers have always been opposed to the gospel, the challenges to the gospel rarely look the same for each generation.
-Christians in our day must be discerning and wise in order to see God’s Word is being undermined.
+Christians in our day must be discerning and wise in order to see how God’s Word is being undermined.
 To take one example, our parents and grandparents didn’t have to explain why holding to the biblical pattern of marriage is not the equivalent of refusing to serve African-Americans at a diner.
 However, we must be prepared to answer this objection and to make a biblical case for why marriage is defined by the lifelong, one-flesh union of one man and one woman.
 There are a host of other challenges in our day that will demand that we know our Bibles and that we know how to apply them.

 5. We should be prepared to swim against the current.

 Even though being counter culture does not mean being combative toward our unbelieving neighbors, we would be naïve to think that the world at large is neutral toward God.
 The apostle John tells us that the “whole world lies in the power of the evil one,” (1 John 5:19), and Paul tells us that we will face God’s judgment if we follow the “course of this world” (Ephesians 2:2).
-In other words, we have to be prepared to swim against the tide of cultural opinion and practice on a number of important issues.
+In other words, we have to be prepared to swim against the tide of cultural opinion on a number of important issues.
 We may find common ground on some issues, but there is reason to worry if we always side with those who care nothing about God and his Word.
 Some conflict is inevitable.

 6. We should keep the gospel central in our response.